ylitormatech/javapatterns/README.md

 Classes:

 * BlueCar
-  * implements Observable inferface
+  * implements Observable interface
-  * This class will notify subscibers (observers) when it status inStock is changing
+  * This class will notify subscribers (observers) when it status inStock is changing
 * User
-  * implements Observer inferface
+  * implements Observer interface
   * This class is notified when BlueCar state is changing

 ## Iterator Design Pattern

 #### Purpose
 Iterator design pattern implements the logic for sequential access of a collection of data outside of the collection (aka an aggregate) itself.
 This decouples the iteration logic from the collection implementation.
-Defining an abstract inferface for an iterator makes it possible to have multiple ways of iterating the same collection.
+Defining an abstract interface for an iterator makes it possible to have multiple ways of iterating the same collection.
 Lets say we have a collection representing a binary tree.
 We can then have multiple concrete implementations of the same iterator abstraction accessing the elements in the tree using different traversal logic like in-order, pre-order and post-order.
 The binary tree collection remains the same but using iterator pattern we access it in multiple ways without altering and/or directly accessing the binary tree implementation itself.
 Scenarios in which Iterator Pattern can be used:

 1. Collections's internal implementation is to be hidden